tylerolder-png/tylerolder-png/README.md

 ### Projects

-**whoop-agent** — Pulls biometric data from the WHOOP API each morning, passes it to the Claude API for interpretation, and writes the result to Google Calendar.
+**Whoop-agent** — Pulls biometric data from the WHOOP API each morning, passes it to the Claude API for interpretation, and writes the result to Google Calendar.
 OAuth 2.0 across two providers with persistent token refresh.